redhat-developer/app-services-cli/docs/commands/rhoas_connector_type_describe.md

 ## rhoas connector type describe

-Get details of a connector type
+Get the details of a connector type

 ### Synopsis

-Get full list of details of a connector type using its type id
+Get the full list of details of a connector type by using its type ID

 ```
 rhoas connector type describe [flags]